DENNIS SAGER, M.D.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 We are required by the Health Insurance Portability & Accountability Act (HIPAA) to protect the confidentially of your medical records, also known as protected health information (PHI), and to provide you this notice.
-This policy is effective September 16, 2013.
-You are entitled to a copy of this policy.
 We reserve the right to change the policy at any time and must abide by any revised policy.
 Any change would be posted in the office and would apply to all PHI that we maintain.

 We may use and disclose your PHI for the following purposes: